jonnlai/language-game/README.md

 1. As a new language learner, I want an easy way to improve my vocabulary.

    - The game allows the user to choose whether they want to translate from Finnish or English, and lets the user to practise as long as needed.
+The game uses easy and intuitive navigation.

 2. As a language learner, I want a fun and engaging way to learn.

    - The game is easy to navigate and use, and it has a fun but professional feel to it.

 3. As someone who has been learning their target language for some time already, I want to be able to challenge myself.

    - The game lets the user select different themes so that they can challenge themselves and continue expanding their vocabulary.

 ### Code Validation